Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fI7gnbG4Omk,164.9,168.34.md

 ### Transcript

-> feel of what kind of movement to Fisk out there should they have when it's
+> feel of what kind of movement to Fisk out there should they have when it's like super weird and like the legs are